f5devcentral/UDF-DevOps-Base/docs/_labs/lab2.markdown

 * [F5 BIG-IP][F5 BIG-IP]
 * [F5 Automation Toolchain][F5 Automation Toolchain]
 * [F5 CLI][F5 CLI]
+* [Jinja2 CLI][Jinja2 CLI]

 ## Setup
-Ensure you havce the latest version of the lab from GitHub
+Ensure you havce the latest version of the lab from GitHub then open the lab2 folder

     cd ~/projects/UDF-DevOps-Base
     git pull
+    cd labs/lab2

 ## Create AS3 Declaration
-1. Create a YAML data file in the lab2 directory:
+1. Create a YAML data file called lab2a.yml in the lab2 directory:
-    ~/projects/UDF-DevOps-Base/labs/lab2
+    ~/projects/UDF-DevOps-Base/labs/lab2/lab2a.yml

-        virtual_server_ip: 10.1.20.20
+        virtual_address: 10.1.20.20
         pool_members:
             - 10.1.10.5

 2. Open the lab2a.as3.j2 template file and examine it.

-    You should notice that this declaration looks very familiar to the declaration from lab1 with the addition of variables wrapped in curly brackets.
+* looks very familiar to the declaration from lab1 with the addition of variables wrapped in curly brackets
+* simple declaration

 3. Create the AS3 declaration using Jinja2

-        jinja2 lab2a.as3.j2 lab2a.json
+        jinja2 lab2a.as3.j2 lab2a.yml > lab2a.as3.json

+4. Open the new AS3 declaration in VS Code and examine it

+* identical declaration to the one from lab1 (minus the declaration id)

+    diff lab2a.as3.json ../../declarations/ltm.as3.json

+* static assignment of virtual server and pool members

+Congratulations, you have created your first Jinja2 template and AS3 declaration!
+However, you are probably not patting yourself on the back just yet as you have undoubtably noticed that this declaration does not  scale or even work well in a production environment.
+Let's fix that!

+## Jinja2 Loops

+To make our Jinja2 template a little more useful, we're going to introduce looping so we can add multiple virtual_addresses and multiple_pool members.

+1. Create a new yaml data file called lab2b.yml:

 ## Issue AS3 Declaration to BIG-IP